Kuift/GuiftsDynamicBlueprint/README.md

 ## TODO:
 ### Live editor todo:
-* make if possible to rotate 3d object larger than 8x8
+* make if possible to rotate 2d sprite larger than 8x8
 * make blob stop attacking when in edit mode
 * make spectator camera stop moving with mouse when editing
 * make editing mode toggleable instead of having to hold
 * fix rotation bug : get the direction of held object directly.
+* add saw
+* add trampoline
+* add catapult
+* add ballista
+* add custom shop
+* ability to place all the relevant block at the blueprint location

 ### CTF improvement todo:
 - f1 tips